-Although many people do not like the idea of crate training, most dogs look on their crate as a den which provides privacy, comfort, and security.
+Although many people do not like the idea of crate training, most dogs look on their crate as a den, which provides privacy, comfort and security.
 Crate training can be extremely useful in a variety of circumstances:

-- it prevents vocalization at night because the crate can be placed in your bedroom - it prevents investigative activity (chewing or destructive behavior) - it is the best method for house-training - a crate trained dog will travel calmly and will not need to be tranquillized - crate trained dogs are happier when boarded (if their crate goes with them)
+- it prevents vocalization at night, because the crate can be placed in your bedroom. - it prevents investigative activity (chewing or destructive behaviour). - it is the best method for house training. - a crate trained dog will travel calmly and will not need to be tranquillized. - crate trained dogs are happier when boarded.

-The only disadvantage of crate training is that it cannot be used if the pup is isolated for long periods.
-The dog should never be left in the cage for more than 4 hours during the day, although it is fine to leave him in it all night.
+The only disadvantage to crate training is that it cannot be used if the pup is isolated for long periods.
+The dog should never be left in the cage for more than four hours during the day, although it is fine to leave him in it all night.